Lanchon/REPIT/device-dump/README.md

     - your recovery (version? official? if not where did you get it?).
     - your kernel.
     - your rom.
+    - is your device running the stock partition layout or is it already modified?

 #### How To Dump Via Sideload